 This special Chanukah breakfast comes together from ready-made items in under a minute!
 Decorated with fruit & sprinkles, your kids will love it!

 When I saw these Christmas Tree Waffles from Diana at Little Sunny Kitchen, I realised that I needed to up my Chanukah breakfast game considerably!
-Kipper loves a special breakfast, and she loves Chanukah, so I was pretty much guaranteed a warm reception if I could pull this off.
+My daughter Kipper loves a special breakfast, and she loves Chanukah, so I was guaranteed a warm reception if I could pull this off.
 However, being not really (read ‘not at all’) a morning person, I needed to come up with something really easy.

-This is probably one of the easiest to make and best received breakfasts I HAVE EVER MADE!
-And it pulls together from ready-made ingredients in about half a minute.
-Your kids will LOVE this.
+This is probably one of the easiest to make and best received breakfasts I have ever made!
+And it took me about half a minute.
 Kipper was over-the-moon with it.
-She was quite annoyed that I insisted on taking photos before she was allowed to eat it!
+She was quite annoyed that I insisted on taking photos before she was allowed to eat!

 We used Kingsmill waffles, as their range of bread and breakfast goods is all kosher certified by the SKA.
-As you can see, we decorated our Chanukah waffles with raspberries, tangerine segments, and chocolate and rainbow sprinkles, but you could go wild with caramel or chocolate syrup, whipped cream, chopped nuts… just about anything that takes your fancy!
+Decorations for our Chanukah waffles were raspberries, tangerine segments, and chocolate and rainbow sprinkles, but you could go wild with caramel or chocolate syrup, whipped cream, chopped nuts… just about anything that takes your fancy.

 So there you have it – a fabulous Chanukah breakfast, sorted!
 My Chanukah gift to fellow non-morning-people everywhere.